 To visit the rainforest you have two options, you can go thought Belêm (Pará State) or Manaus (Amazônia State).
 The best place to start is Manaus, with a good range of accommodation options and easy access from major Brazilian airports.

-Here are some tips to stay safe and healthy while exploring the 'lungs of the earth'.
+Here are some tips to stay safe and healthy while exploring this wild location.

 The cone-nose (or kissing bug) carries a parasite which transmits the disease.
 Symptoms include fever, vomiting, skin rash, body aches and more.
 Chagas Disease is present in 21 Latin American countries and results in about 12,500 deaths a year worldwide.